Born in Northampton, Shoosmiths now has 13 offices, all in the UK, home to 195 partners and 1,521 lawyers and business support employees.

 Many staff praised the firm for its agile working, but one partner said the firm needed to invest in other areas to improve work/life balance: "the lack of BD/marketing resources means that partners have to fee-earn, supervise, manage, do strategy AND fly solo on business development."

-Shoosmiths was rated excellently for management in the 2020 survey despite a few aggrieved comments along the lines of, “Imagine trappist monks trying to organise an orgy in a brewery...and you're not even close.”
+Shoosmiths was rated well for management despite a few aggrieved comments along the lines of, “Imagine trappist monks trying to organise an orgy in a brewery...and you're not even close.”
 But the firm was cheered for its internal noticeboard, where staff could post suggestions or complaints and management responds.
 “Some of the stuff on there is as stupid as you would expect, but it's an entertaining way to pass 10 minutes”, commented one appreciative lawyer.

 "There is a culture of working hard but also putting time aside to have fun in the work place and to raise money for charity" said a senior lawyer at Shoosmiths.